astutespruce/sarp-connectivity/analysis/prep/network/README.md

 5. Run `merge_marine.py` to merge all marine areas.
 6. Run any special pre-processing scripts in `special` (e.g. `find_loops.py`)
 7. Run `extract_nwi.py` to extract NWI waterbodies and altered rivers that intersect the above flowlines.
-8. Run `merge_waterbodies.py` to merge NHD and NWI waterbodies (and others, depending on region).
+8. Run `merge_waterbodies.py` to merge NHD and NWI waterbodies (and others, depending on region) and `merge_wetlands` to merge NHD and NWI wetlands.
 9. Run `prepare_flowlines_waterbodies.py` to preprocess flowlines and waterbodies into data structures ready for analysis.
 10. Run `find_nhd_dams.py` to intersect NHD dam-related features with flowlines and extract intersection points.
 11. Run `prep_floodplain_stats.py` to extract pre-calculated statistics on natural landcover within floodplains for each flowline's catchment.